The real story of the man behind the bands - and a backstage pass to forty years of Australian rock music.

 A self-made multi-millionaire, Gudinski is the Australian equivalent of Richard Branson or David Geffen, but who is this tough, inspired, flamboyant and impassioned businessman who has shaped Australian popular culture?
 Where did he come from, and how has he stayed relevant for so long in an industry notorious for its fickleness?
 Rock journalist Stuart Coupe delves into Gudinski's life to find the answers - and in doing so gives us a backstage pass to forty years of Australian rock.

 Stuart Coupe is an author, music commentator, independent artist publicist and radio broadcaster who has been involved with music all his life.
-Amongst the books he has written, edited or collaborated on are The New Music (1980), The New Rock 'n' Roll (1983), The Promoters (2003), Gudinski (2015) and Tex (2017).
+Amongst the books he has written, edited or collaborated on are The New Music (1980), The New Rock 'n' Roll (1983), The Promoters (2003), Gudinski (2015), Tex (2017) and Roadies (2018).